tomexiskandar/bintang/README.rst

 return a new table from an inner join operation.

 :left_table: name of left table or the first table.
-:right_table: name if right table or the second table.
+:right_table: name of right table or the second table.
 :on: a list of pair columns used for the join.
 :into: a new table name to hold the result.
-:out_leftcolumns: column output from left table.
+:out_leftcolumns: columns output from left table.
-:out_rightcolumns: column outpout from right table.
+:out_rightcolumns: columns outpout from right table.

 .. code:: python